HAKORADev/HAKORADev/README.md

 # Hi, I'm HAKORA! 👋

 ## 👨‍💻 About Me
-- 🔭 Working on: KDE-related software (unofficially) and improving linux UX and whatever else interests me anyway
+- 🔭 Working on: whatever
 - 🌱 Learning: what makes me better than yesterday
 - 💬 Ask me about: whatever, or don't